-First, place the shrimp in a bowl containing water it came with.
+First, place the shrimp in a bowl containing the water it came with.
 Next, over several hours, slowly change the bowl’s water until it has a mix of ⅔ tank water and ⅓ original water.
-Then gently net and put into its new home.
+Then gently net and put it into its new home.

 Shrimps often lose coloration due to travel stress.
 However, with the correct parameters and diet, the pearly white color should resurface soon.

 Breeding Snowball Shrimp

 Snowball shrimps are incredibly easy to breed.
 As long as the water conditions are met, you should always have a good turnout of shrimp fry.
 Female shrimps, most of the time carry eggs.
 Once fertilized, the eggs will hatch after 30-45 days.